Lesson 3: p5.js Serial In

 Learning p5.js

-Developing p5.js
+Developing in p5.js

 Setting up p5.js in VSCode